TMD20/PT-Muxer/README.md

 Some Details about Each Track
 Including Language

-Changes that can be made with effect
 ### Keys
-langcode: used by mkvmerge to set track language
+* langcode: used by mkvmerge to set track language
-lang: Translation of langcode to the actual language
+* lang: Translation of langcode to the actual language
-site_title: used to set title for mediainfo, set to None for no title
+* site_title: used to set title for mediainfo, set to None for no title
-bdinfo_title: just the title from bdinfo
+* bdinfo_title: just the title from bdinfo
-Playlist number: the number you entered.
-When asked what playlist to extract.
-Index numbers: the track number.
+* index: the track number.
 Video is usually 1.
 Next audio tracks, lastly subs
-eac30: just some info about the file extract by eacto
+* eac30: just some info about the file extract by eacto
-file: location of the file on the system
+* file: location of the file on the system
-compat: Used for embedded tracks i.e dolby digital inside true hd These are extracted automatically.
+* compat: Used for embedded tracks i.e dolby digital inside true hd These are extracted automatically.
-parent: what track a embedded track was extracted from
+* parent: what track a embedded track was extracted from
-child: embedded track if present
+* child: embedded track if present
-Machine_parse: if using ocr or voice rec.
+* machine_parse: if using ocr or voice rec.
 The gathered values will be here
-Length: will display how long, how many subs a track has
+* length: will display how long, how many subs a track has
-default: whether to set the default flag in mkv
+* default: whether to set the default flag in mkv
-forced: whether to set the forced flag.
+* forced: whether to set the forced flag.
 Also can be set by changing the site_title to including "forced"
-sourceDir: The original location of the bdmv used to extract track
+* sourceDir: The original location of the bdmv used to extract track
-sourceKey: the key of the source in the json that the track is tied to
+* sourceKey: the key of the source in the json that the track is tied to
-type: whether this is a audio, video, sub track
+* type: whether this is a audio, video, sub track

 # Commands: